 My name is Andy, the founder of Wheel Angel.
-We specialised in wheel building with a wide range of selection.
-Velotechnic hubs are our in house brand and they are designed and own by us while GTG Cycles is a subsidiary of Wheel Angel, offering a range of custom carbon wheelsets, components, accessories and services for Brompton, Birdy and other foldies.
+We specialised in wheel building with a wide range of selection and offer a wide range of custom carbon wheelsets, components, accessories and services for Brompton, Birdy and other foldies.
 Additionally we are beginning to offer wheel building and maintenance courses.

 2. What makes your wheels special?

 We choose the best components we think that attributes to a pair of performance wheels.
 At the same time, we want to continue to make them affordable without bursting your wallet.